wein.plus

 Log in Become a Member

-Viticulture in Britain was introduced by the Romans.
-The conquest of the island was initiated in 43 AD under Claudius.
-It was largely inhabited by Celtic-speaking tribes who maintained close ties with Gaul.
-Parts of the island remained under Roman rule until about 440 AD.
-In 1152, the future King Henry II (1133-1189) came into possession of Gascony and large parts of western France, including Bordeaux (which reverted to France in 1453), through marriage to Eleonora of Aquitaine (1122-1204).
-For almost 300 years, French wine was imported on a large scale.
-This was also the great time of the rosé-coloured Clairet.
-But sweet wines from southern Europe were also very popular from the middle of the 14th century, for example vernage (vernaccia) from Italy and malmsey from Cyprus and Crete, which was shipped from the Greek port of Monemvasia(Peloponnese).
-Therefore, independent English viticulture came to a standstill for many centuries.
+Viticulture in Britain was probably introduced by the Romans.
+The conquest of the island was set in motion in 43 AD under the Emperor Claudius (10 BC to 54 AD).
+It was largely inhabited by Celtic-speaking tribes who maintained close links with Gaul.
+Parts of the island remained under Roman rule until around 440 AD.
+Winegrowing is mentioned in a document from 731.
+In 1152, the future King Henry II (1133-1189) came into possession of Gascony and large parts of western France, including Bordeaux (which reverted to France in 1453), through his marriage to Eleonora of Aquitaine (1122-1204).

 Voices of our members